Home » Skincare

 Using other skincare products

-When I use Tretinoin, I avoid acids such as salicylic acid or ascorbic acid (vitamin C) unless it’s in the morning and at a different time than when I use tretinoin.
+When I use tretinoin, I avoid acids such as salicylic acid or ascorbic acid (vitamin C) unless it’s in the morning and at a different time.

-I moisturise with Malezia (which is fungal acne-safe) and FaceTheory Supergel and I use high SPF (Dermatica) to give my skin as much protection as possible.
+I moisturise my skin with Malezia moisturiser (fungal acne-safe) and FaceTheory Supergel, and I use high SPF (Dermatica) to give my skin as much protection as possible.

 I use it in the evening before I go to bed.
 I put the cream on, then wait a few minutes (normally I clean my teeth) then I follow up with 2 moisturisers.

-Since May, each monthly subscription has included Tretinoin and I’ve seen improvements to my melasma.
+Since May, each monthly subscription has included Tretinoin and I’ve seen continuous improvements to my melasma.

 dermatica before and after photos, personalised skincare, this is after 8 months